 - This raises the question; how far back can retroactive child support be ordered?

-- How to Stop Child Support in Arizona
+How is Child Support Calculated in Arizona?

 Arizona’s judicial system has a calculator that you can use to determine your parental obligation, but how does it work?